Heidenmason/Grocy-for-Embassy/README.md

-# Grocy-for-Embassy
+# grocy-for-Embassy

-Grocy packaged for EmbassyOS
+grocy packaged for EmbassyOS